dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

         [ 0.7755,  2.7918,  1.0426,  1.2220,     nan]])
 ```

-We will now implement models that compute the log-likelihood
+We will use models that compute the log-likelihood
-of the dataset under a Gaussian distribution with parameters
+of the dataset under a Gaussian distribution, with parameters
 ``mu`` and ``Sigma``.
+The models will also compute the likelihood
+of observations with missing values, by ignoring the missing
+values.

-How we will compute the log-likelihood
+To compute the log-likelihood
-of an observation with missing entries is by using only
+of an observation with missing entries we use only
 the values of ``mu`` and ``Sigma`` corresponding to the observed
 entries.
 That is, if a row has missing values for the columns $$1$$
 and $$3$$, we will remove the elements $$1$$ and $$3$$ from the ``mu``